varnsen-net/nfl-modeling/README.md

 ## Current engineered features
 - home/away rest
 - travel distances
-- points per game
 - adjusted points per game
-- home vs away pythagorean expectation
+- adjusted points per drive

 Feature engineering sometimes makes adjustments for league averages and opponent strength.
 Adjusted features are expressed in terms of median absolute deviations from the adjusted team means for that stat.